Find out about the different types of childhood cancers, general information about the treatments, facts and figures about children and young people.

-There are around 2,600 new cancer cases in young people in the UK every year, that’s around 7 every day.
+Around 2,378 young people are diagnosed with cancer each year in the UK.
 Although relatively rare, compared with cancer in adults, cancer is more common in Teenage and Young Adults than in children.Learn more

 The past few decades have seen dramatic improvements in the outlook for children diagnosed with cancer.
 Fifty years ago, three-quarters of children diagnosed with cancer died; today more than three-quarters survive.

 Find out all the childhood cancer facts and figures for those aged 0-14 years in the UK.Facts and figures